-Since the SJVAPCD will remove their 400 lbs/MWh performance requirement, the US EPA comments on that portion of the Preliminary Determination of Compliance (PDOC) was not needed.
+Since the SJVAPCD will remove their 400 lbs/MWh performance requirement, discussion of the US EPA comments on that portion of the Preliminary Determination of Compliance (PDOC) was not needed.
 Instead, the district will be satisfied with verification of 90% carbon dioxide capture (from the syngas) and a limit on allowable hours/year of CO2 venting, along with assurances that the captured CO2 would not be allowed to escape into the atmosphere once it leaves the HECA property.

-Energy Commission staff (Gerry Bemis) asked the SJVAPCD staff to consider using the PSA/FSA section dealing with carbon capture and storage to evaluate the likelihood that the captured CO2 would remain out of the atmosphere.
+Energy Commission staff asked the SJVAPCD staff to consider using the PSA/DEIS section dealing with carbon capture and storage for their monitoring, reporting and verification needed to ensure that the captured CO2 would remain out of the atmosphere.
+The applicant agreed that they would prefer this approach.